skynetapp/Twilio-Programmable-sms/README.md

 #### Step 5:
   Request  : To this url the twilio server will send a request containing contactnumber, message, country code etc.

+  * When a user sends a  request from his mobile to the generated mobile number in twilio server, we can see a entry as incoming message in the messaging service **Test1** which we have created.
+  * The message request will hit the REQUEST URL and if the xml response is correct, reply message will be sent to the user for his request.
+  * If the xml response is not correct warning message will be shown in the error log.

 Function **requestProcessor** will be called from requestHandler.php to  Modules -> Twilio -> TwilioController.php

   **_Code:_**